reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 ## React-Redux Patterns

+### Global State, Component State, and Forms

+By now you might be wondering, "Do I always have to put all my app's state into the Redux store?"

+The answer is **NO. Global state that is needed across the app should go in the Redux store.
+State that's only needed in one place should be kept in component state.**

+A good example of this is the `<Header>` component we wrote earlier.
+We _could_ keep the current text input string in the Redux store, by dispatching an action in the input's `onChange` handler and keeping it in our reducer.
+But, that doesn't give us any benefit.
+The only place that text string is used is here, in the `<Header>` component.

+So, it makes sense to keep that value in a `useState` hook here in the `<Header>` component.

+Similarly, if we had a boolean flag called `isDropdownOpen`, no other components in the app would care about that - it should really stay local to this component.

+**In a React + Redux app, your global state should go in the Redux store, and your local state should stay in React components.**

+If you're not sure where to put something, here are some common rules of thumb for determining what kind of data should be put into Redux:

+- Do other parts of the application care about this data?
+- Do you need to be able to create further derived data based on this original data?
+- Is the same data being used to drive multiple components?
+- Is there value to you in being able to restore this state to a given point in time (ie, time travel debugging)?
+- Do you want to cache the data (ie, use what's in state if it's already there instead of re-requesting it)?
+- Do you want to keep this data consistent while hot-reloading UI components (which may lose their internal state when swapped)?

+This is also a good example of how to think about forms in Redux in general. **Most form state probably shouldn't be kept in Redux.** Instead, keep the data in your form components as you're editing it, and then dispatch Redux actions to update the store when the user is done.

 ### Using Multiple Selectors in a Component

 Right now only our `<TodoList>` component is reading data from the store.
 Let's see what it might look like for the `<Footer>` component to start reading some data as well.